brimdata/zui/CONTRIBUTING.md

 project, and we need a sustainable business model to continue funding our work.
 Using the source-available Polyform Perimeter license on portions of the source code lets us realize both.

+## Questions?

+We appreciate your interest in improving Brim.
+If you've got questions that aren't answered here or in the [video](#video), please join our [public Slack](https://www.brimdata.io/join-slack/) workspace and ask!